FriendsOfCake/crud/docs/unit-testing.rst

 Proxy methods
 =============

-These methods are available in all `CrudAction` and `CrudListener` objects.
+These methods are available in all :code:`CrudAction` and :code:`CrudListener` objects.

 _crud()
 -------